kallebju/ada-website/index.md

 The proportion of Democrats and Republicans in the clusters each year seems to remain stable.
 However, there has been an increase in the number of party categorized as "other" here

 #### Analysis of recurring politicians in the Joe Biden cluster
-We put the year 2020 as a reference for Joe Biden and we looked to compare politicians belonging to the same cluster as him :
+We put the year 2020 as a reference for Joe Biden and we looked to compare politicians belonging to the same cluster as him.
+The curve represent the number of politicians in Joe Biden's cluster common to his 2020 cluster :

 ![Number of recurrent politicians with Biden](/assets/number_of_recurrent_politicians_with_Biden.png)

-Note that the curve representing the number of politicians in Joe Biden's cluster common to his 2020 cluster is clearly increasing.
+Note that the curve is clearly increasing.
 Upon further analysis, the number of politicians in Joe Biden's cluster each year is actually increasing as well.
 This explains the shape of the curve.
 Even so, upon analysis, we find a certain stability in the population of Joe Biden's cluster in recent years.